PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

 In order to avoid potential limitations as described above, clients may request the Table representation of objects, delegating specific details of printing to the server.
-The Kubernetes API implements standard HTTP content type negotiation: passing an `Accept` header containing a value of `application/json;as=Table;g=meta.k8s.io;v=v1` with a `GET` call will request that the server return objects in the Table content type.
+The PlaidCloud API implements standard HTTP content type negotiation: passing an `Accept` header containing a value of `application/json;as=Table;g=meta.k8s.io;v=v1` with a `GET` call will request that the server return objects in the Table content type.